jandamm/wallabag-macos/PRIVACY.md

 ## How we collect data

-Wallamac does not collect data itself.
+Wallabag QuickSave does not collect data itself.
 Data is only forwarded to your selected Wallabag instance.

 As with all apps in the Apple AppStore some crash reports may be collected.